A joint statement from Islamic Scholars on Muslim burials

 information about the range of postal services available in the UK

-is a legal document, which authorises one or more people to handle your finances.
+Power of Attorney is a legal document, which authorises one or more people to handle your finances and health and welfare.
 You can set up a Power of Attorney for a limited time, or to deal with a specific situation.

 During your working life it is likely that you will encounter problems at work at some point in time.
 This may be due to the job itself, your relationship with your colleagues, or personal circumstances